Developers can deploy on-chain programs (often called smart contracts elsewhere) with the Solana tools.

 that contains a non-zero balance.
 In order to recoup that balance you may

 resume a failed deployment by providing the same intermediate buffer to a new

 Deployment failures will print an error message specifying the seed phrase needed to recover the generated intermediate buffer's keypair:

 deploy command and specify the buffer:

 If deployment fails there will be a left over buffer account that holds lamports.
 The buffer account can either be used to resume a deploy or closed.
-When closed, the full balance of the buffer account will be transferred to the recipient's account.

 To specify a different authority:

 To close a single account and specify a different authority than the default: